In Yoga, practitioners may use Chants, prayers, songs, Mantras, visualizations, and/or incantations before, during, and/or after a session.

 Visualization in Yoga

 Visualization practices in Yoga are usually connected to meditation.
-It’s often used as an aid to relax, to learn to enhance one’s concentration abilities, and to reach a state of deep meditation.
+It’s often used as an aid to relax, to learn to enhance one’s concentration abilities, as an aid in Yogic exercises, or to reach a state of deep meditation.

 One can think, for instance, of visualizing an object in the mind, such as the flame of a candle to focus on to practice one-pointed concentration.
 Another example would be to visualize the calm splashing of waves on a beach to calm the mind and come to deep relaxation and subsequently to contemplation or meditation.